 The MediumSyncDelay timer is a single timer, shared by all EDCAFs within a STA, whose value is set to dot11MSDTimerDuration.
 The STA initializes dot11MSDTimerDuration to aPPDUMaxTime defined in Table 36-70 (EHT PHY characteristics).
 A non-AP STA shall update dot11MSDTimerDuration with the value contained in the (#13867)Medium Synchronization Delay Information field, if present, of the Basic Multi-Link element in the most recent frame received from its associated AP.
 In addition, the timer resets to zero when any of the following events occur:

-The STA receives a PPDU with a valid MPDU.
+The STA receives a PPDU with a valid MPDU(#12743) that does not contain an RTS frame.

 The STA receives a PPDU whose corresponding RXVECTOR parameter TXOP_DURATION is not UNSPECIFIED.

+(#12743) The STA may reset the MediumSyncDelay timer to zero when the STA receives a PPDU with a valid MPDU that contains an RTS frame from the associated AP not affiliated with an NSTR mobile AP MLD.

 If a STA that operates on a NSTR link pair has lost medium synchronization, due to transmission by another STA that is affiliated with the same MLD and operates on that link pair, and its previous MediumSyncDelay timer has not expired, then at the end of that transmission it shall continue the previous MediumSyncDelay timer except that the STA shall update the timer value as described above if that transmission is longer than aMediumSyncThreshold.